robinboncoeur/mygitblender/README.md

    * Browse your add-ons - click on 'User' under 'Categories' - and find the add-on.
 It is called 'Material: Shaders-Poser Figures'.
 Tick the box on the right to activate it.

 * Find the panel with the script.
-Currently, this will show up in the Tools Panel section, at the bottom under 'Misc'.
+Currently, this will show up in the Tools Panel section, at the bottom under '**Misc**'.

 * If this is a new blender file with only the default cube, delete the cube and import your figure.